 Cancer can affect anyone — even kids.
-This is especially frightening for parents, who want to protect their children from what can be a deadly disease.
+This is especially frightening for parents, who want to protect their children from pediatric cancer which can be a deadly disease.

 Genetic testing isn’t a simple answer

-As genetic counselors, we are sometimes asked to speak with families about a personal or family history of cancer.
+As genetic counselors, families with a personal or family history of cancer ask to speak with us.
 In some cases, this leads to a discussion of whether genetic testing is appropriate for their children to see if they have a predisposition for hereditary cancers or conditions.

 While this may sound like an easy answer to a difficult question, it’s quite the opposite.

 Anytime you’re talking about predisposition testing, it gets to be a long, complicated conversation about a lot of ethical and emotional issues.